 This register contains counter information for the detection of any tap event.
 When the Directional-TapTM ODR is 400Hz or less, every count is calculated as 1/ODR delay period.
 When the Directional-TapTM ODR is 800Hz, every count is calculated as 2/ODR delay period.
 When the Directional-TapTM ODR is 1600Hz, every count is calculated as 4/ODR delay period.
 The Directional-TapTM ODR is user-defined per Table 10.
 To ensure that only tap events are detected, these time limits are used.
 A tap event must be above the performance index threshold for at least the low limit (FTDL0 - FTDL2) and no more than the high limit (FTDH0 - FTDH4).
-The Kionix recommended default value for the high limit is 0.05 seconds and for the low limit is 0.005 seconds (0xA2).
+The Kionix recommended default value for the high limit is 0.005 seconds (0xA2).

-R/W R/W FTDH4 FTDH3 FTDH2 FTDH1 FTDH0 FTDL2 FTDL1 FTDL0 Reset Value Bit7 Bit6 Bit5 Bit4 Bit3 Bit2 Bit1 Bit0 10100010 Address: 0x2E
+R/W R/W FTDH4 FTDH3 FTDH2 FTDH1 FTDH0 FTDL2 FTDL1 FTDL0 Reset Value Bit7 Bit6 Bit5 Bit4 Bit3 Bit2 Bit1 Bit0 10100010 - Address: 0x2E